gorbagana-dev/gorbagana-gitbook/network-access/connecting-to-testnet.md

 2. Click settings and select 'Solana', then RPC Connection
 3. Click 'Custom' and add the Gorbagana RPC endpoint: `https://rpc.gorbagana.wtf/`
 4. Don't forget to click the update button at the bottom to save changes
-5. Viewing your wallet, you will see this 'Customer RPC' at the top, letting you know you're accessing the Gorbagana testnet
+5. Viewing your wallet, you will see this 'Custom RPC' at the top, letting you know you're accessing the Gorbagana testnet

 <figure><img src="../.gitbook/assets/image (2).png" alt=""><figcaption></figcaption></figure>